Unblocked-Games-44/UnblockedGames44/README.md

-# NOTICE AS OF MAY 16TH
-The UnblockedGames44 Site is officially down, we plan to reconstruct it on a different account. we decided that we wanted to move the site from a managed sites account to an actually free account.
-We'll update you on our progress from time-to-time.
-We hope you had fun with what we have made.
-SEE YOU WHEN THE SITE IS UP!!!

 # UnblockedGames44
 At Unblocked Games 44, we provide a large selection of games and is properly maintained.
 All of our games work, if it doesn't work for you, please use the suggestion form in our homepage.